1. Avoid Long, Cluttered Sentences

 With digital content, the same idea applies.
 In the Internet era, it’s very easy to piece together an article, grabbing ideas from here and there.
 What’s more difficult (and will be a challenge for the future of the online marketing industry) is writing unique content.
 Too many content marketers are focused on quantity of production.
 Everyone needs to start focusing on quality of production.
 For the consumer’s sake, for humanity’s sake – for goodness sakes – don’t recycle unhelpful content.
 You’re not helping anyone.
 Especially yourself.

-This is also a great way to overcome writer’s block – find a copywriter you admire and try to mimic their style.
-If you’re interested in finding out more ways to cure creative block, check out our post: Tips to Cure Writer’s Block.
+This is also a great way to overcome creative struggles – find a copywriter you admire and try to mimic their style.
+If you’re interested in finding out more ways to improve your content strategies, check out our post: Tips to Cure Writer’s Block.

 4. Avoid Cliches, Filler